anish-107/prototype/features/contact.md

 ### d) Error Handling and Logging

-- Implement robust error handling to capture failures in sending emails.
+- Implement error handling to capture failures in sending emails.
-- Log errors for system administrators to review and diagnose potential issues.
 - Inform users if their message could not be sent due to technical problems.

 ### e) Security and Privacy

-- Avoid exposing sensitive credentials in the codebase; use environment variables or secure configuration management.
+- Avoid exposing sensitive credentials in the codebase; use environment variables (.env) or secure configuration management.
-- Comply with privacy policies and regulations when handling and transmitting user data.

-### f) Scalability and Maintenance

-- Design the email sending mechanism to handle multiple requests concurrently without performance degradation.
-- Plan for maintenance tasks such as updating mail server settings or changing recipient addresses.

 ---